pkivolowitz/CSC4730-Fall-2023/README.md

 change to be made to the `makefile` to specify the appropriate tool chain.

+If this is your first time using brew, you will have to make sure it is in your path.
+Add this to the end of your `.zshrc` file (in your home directory).
+Or maybe it's in your `.zprofile`.
+Or maybe it's in your `.zshenv`.
+Why so many possibilities?
+Because Apple.

+`export PATH=$PATH:/opt/homebrew/bin`

 ### `man` Pages

 Since the early days, Unix has had the `man` command.
 For example: